-Bushwise Field Guides is an accredited member of The Field Guides Association of Southern Africa (FGASA), a prominent association that sets the standards for professional guiding in Southern Africa.
+Bushwise Field Guides is an endorsed member of The Field Guides Association of Southern Africa (FGASA), a prominent association that sets the standards for professional guiding in Southern Africa.

 FGASA is a registered provider with South Africa’s Culture, Art, Tourism, Hospitality, and Sport Sector Education and Training Authority (CATHSSETA).

-In addition to being endorsed by FGASA, we are accredited with CATHSSETA and have an excellent reputation in South Africa, and beyond.
+In addition to being endorsed by FGASA, we are accredited with CATHSSETA and have an excellent reputation in South Africa and beyond.
 Our staff, students and alumni are respected in the safari industry due to the high standard of our training and the all-encompassing courses we offer.

-But our relationship with FGASA goes beyond accreditation.
+Our relationship with FGASA goes beyond our endorsement.
 FGASA frequently recommends Bushwise graduates to lodges and private nature reserves that are in search of quality field guides.
 Bushwise was also the host of the 2022 Safari Guide of the Year (SGOTY), FGASA’s premier guiding competition, and two Bushwise trainers won categories in this competition in 2022 and 2023, respectively.

 FGASA’s function is to:

-- Endorse and provide quality assurance of training providers and maintain the standards of nature guiding units
+Endorse and provide quality assurance of delivery partners and maintain the standards of nature guiding units.

-- Keep FGASA members up to date with developments in the industry
+Keep FGASA members updated on developments in the industry.